msutter/librarian-repo/README.md

 Fork of the the librarian-puppet-simple project. (https://github.com/bodepd/librarian-puppet-simple)

 As I needed to pull some repos at build time, and already was using librarian-puppet, I needed different binary/xxxfile/container names.
+This project also supports zip archives.

 ### Clean
 Remove the directory where the repos will be installed.
 At the moment the supported options are: